xmartlabs/PagerTabStripView/README.md

 #### Scrollable style

 In this style you can add as many pages as you want.
 The tabs are placed in a scroll.

 The customizable settings are:
+- Placed in toolbar
+- Pager animation when appear
 - Spacing between navigation bar items
-- Navigation bar height
+- Navigation bar items height
+- Padding to insets
+- Bar background view
-- Indicator bar height
+- Indicator view
-- Indicator bar color
+- Indicator view height

 ```swift
 struct PagerView: View {